Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Design Choices and Baseline Selection

 \section{Design Choices and Baseline Selection}

 We focus our evaluation on architectures with comparable capacity for high-dimensional visual reconstruction.
-Many recent SSL methods in neuroscience are designed for different objectives.
-For instance, contrastive methods like CEBRA (\cite{schneider2023cebra}) learn low-dimensional embeddings unsuitable for direct pixel-level generation, while masked autoencoding methods such as Neuro-BERT (\cite{wu2022neuro}) lack the architectural capacity for image generation.
-We therefore selected POYO+ (\cite{azabou2024multi}) for its flexible architecture that can be scaled for dense prediction tasks.
+Many recent SSL methods in neuroscience are designed for different objectives. {For instance, while contrastive methods like CEBRA (\cite{schneider2023cebra}) are effective for behavioral alignment, our empirical evaluation confirmed that their low-dimensional embeddings are suboptimal for direct pixel-level generation.
+Similarly, masked autoencoding methods such as Neuro-BERT (\cite{wu2022neuro}) were excluded due to the lack of an official implementation and insufficient architectural capacity for high-resolution image generation.} We therefore selected POYO+ (\cite{azabou2024multi}) as our primary comparative model for its flexible architecture that can be scaled for dense prediction tasks.

 To support our visual reconstruction objective ($304\times608$ pixel images), we scaled the architecture to use 1024-dimensional embeddings, a substantial increase from the 64 dimensions used in the original work for classification.
 This architectural parity ensures a fair comparison: both our method and the from-scratch baseline operate with identical encoder-decoder capacity.
 This design choice allows us to isolate the contribution of our cell-pattern-aware SSL approach from architectural advantages, providing a rigorous evaluation of our core hypothesis.